This is the most complete, epic guide to diet on the web. Especially if you want to lose fat, or build muscle. Based on

 - Liquid calories are less satiating than those from whole foods, so try not to drink calories if you want to lose weight, and vice versa.
 Further, adding calories (carbohydrate from dextrose or fat from olive oil) to a whey protein beverage does not seem to increase satiety compared to drinking protein alone.
 To learn more about which foods are likely to suppress hunger, see the satiety index or search for a specific food here.

 - Practice mindfulness when eating to reduce energy intake.
 Eating when rushed or distracted by other events can lead to overconsumption.
 Additionally, eating from a larger bowl or taking larger portions often increases energy intake.
 Therefore, consciously taking smaller portions and regulating the environment in which you eat can help you decrease energy intake, promoting weight loss (or vice versa if bulking).

 It is crucial to ensure sufficient sleep.
 Sleep deprivation is consistently associated with obesity and evidence suggests a partly causal link.
 Studies often report increased energy intake and weight gain after acute sleep deprivation.
 Additionally, a crossover trial found higher energy intakes and increased abdominal adiposity in children who slept less.
 This is plausible since sleep deprivation seems to increase hunger/appetite, decrease satiety, reduce spontaneous physical activity levels, increase cravings (for carbohydrate-rich foods), and increase energy dense food consumption.
 Further, sleep deprivation can worsen nutrient partitioning, increasing lean mass loss when dieting.
 Ensuring sufficient sleep is thus needed to optimize body composition, and likely health.
 Read more on sleep here, here, and here (1, 2).

 As mentioned above, resistance training is the primary stimulus for muscle hypertrophy and exercise helps maintain fat-free mass.
 Staying physically active is conducive to general health.
-Walking more often and scheduling exercise can help you move more.
+Walking more often (see more here) and scheduling exercise can help you move more.
 There are also many health benefits to strength training (perhaps even without performance improvements).
 Physical activity might help mitigate stress too.
 Exercise can therefore help with weight loss/weight-loss maintenance by maintaining lean mass levels, improving health, and reducing stress.